Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 name: method-abstraction

-# Method abstraction and stepwise refinement
+# Software engineering concept: Stepwise refinement

 ---

 template: method-abstraction

-**Method Abstraction**: The implementation of a method is hidden, but anyone can use the method as long as you have the method signature (name and parameter list), the return type and the documentation.

-The author can make edits to the method as long as the header of the method remains the same.
+How should we write a large computer program?

 --

-**Stepwise Refinement**: Deconstruct a problem into its smallest, most manageable components.
-You can turn these small components into simple methods or lines of code.
+**Stepwise refinement** refers to the progressive refinement in small steps of a program specification into a computer program.

+--

+This is sometimes called **top-down design**.

+--

 You do not have to think about the code at first.
-You can begin outlining the problem and finding the most logical deconstruction.
-Then you start your coding.
+You can outline the problem, find a good logical deconstruction, and then write your code.

 ---

 template: method-abstraction

-Methods make it possible to break a large task down into simpler parts in a process called decomposition.
+Methods are useful for stepwise refinement because they let us break a large task into simpler parts.

 --

-Suppose you have been given a task that seems too large to code in a single run method.
+An important related concept is that of *method abstraction*.

 --

-Some of the subtasks may be too difficult to complete on their own.
-In this case you might break them down further and continue until each individual subtask is manageable.
+**Method Abstraction**: Write the method, write its documentation, and 'hide' (abstract away) its implementation.
+The method is 'hidden', but anyone can use the method as long as you have the method signature (name and parameter list), the return type and the documentation.

 --

-Once you have completed the decomposition, you can then write a method to implement each subtask.
+The author can make edits to the method as long as the header of the method remains the same.

 ---